-About childhood obesity
+About overweight and obesity

-- unhealthy food and drink choices
+- food and drink choices

-- lack of physical activity
+- physical activity

-- family genetic history
+- family role models

 Food and drink choices

-If you offer your child a range of healthy nutritious food, it will help your child grow and develop in a healthy way.
+If you offer your child a range of healthy and nutritious food, it will help your child grow and develop in a healthy way.
 Your child will also be less likely to gain too much body fat.